Tatta Pani, Kalakote: Etymology

-Tatta Pani word itself means hot water in Pahari language where Tatta stands for hot and Pani stands for Pani.
-So because of hot water spring, the village named as Tatta Pani.
+The word Tatta Pani itself means hot water in the Pahari language, where 'Tatta' stands for hot and 'Pani' stands for water.
+So, because of the hot water spring, the village is named Tatta Pani.

 Geography

 Tata Pani is located at 33°14′34.01″N 74°24′54.68″E. The village is located at an altitude of approximately 1,500 meters above sea level and is surrounded by lush green forests.
 It has an average elevation of 700 m.
 Tatta Pani has a humid subtropical, dry climate.
-Its yearly temperature is 28.16 °C (82.69 °F) and it is 2.19% higher than India’s averages.
-It typically receives about 22.15 millimeters (0.87 inches) of precipitation and has 28.48 rainy days (7.8% of the time) annually.
-Pincode of Tatta Pani is 185202.
+Its yearly temperature is 28.16 °C (82.69 °F), which is 2.19% higher than India’s averages.
+It typically receives about 22.15 millimeters (0.87 inches) of precipitation and experiences 28.48 rainy days annually (7.8% of the time).
+The Pincode of Tatta Pani is 185202.

 Medical importance

-The water is said to have medicinal properties and spring has medicinal property to cure bone, joint and skin ailment.
+The water is said to have medicinal properties, and the spring has medicinal properties to cure bone, joint, and skin ailments.
 Many tourists visit Tata Pani to take a dip in the hot water and enjoy its therapeutic benefits.
 The hot spring is also a popular picnic spot and attracts a large number of visitors during the summer months.
 There are several small shops and eateries located near Tata Pani where visitors can buy refreshments and souvenirs.